What Is a Metadata Framework? Components, Types & Build Guide

 • Regulatory vulnerability: Compliance frameworks depend on clear documentation and traceability, which becomes nearly impossible when metadata is scattered or missing.

 These challenges create friction across the entire data lifecycle.
 When teams can’t trust metadata, it affects model accuracy, decision-making, and the ability to meet compliance obligations.
-A global survey found that data governance is the leading obstacle to AI initiatives, and only 12% of organizations say their data is truly AI-ready.
+A Precisely–Drexel 2025 Data Integrity Survey 2024 found that data governance is the leading obstacle to AI initiatives, and only 12% of organizations say their data is truly AI-ready.

 Benefits of a metadata framework